Imagine this: you're looking for a new productivity tool and find the perfect one online. However, this is the first

 How did you convince your team to make a change?

-- What sealed the deal for you when you choose to work with our organization?
+What sealed the deal when you chose to work with our organization?

 How Does Your Solution Help?

 Talk to your customer and find out how your solution helped them fix the key problems that they were previously experiencing.
 Chances are, your future customers are dealing with the same thing.

 Add these questions to your case study interview list: